-Dr Nigel Sherriff is a Principal Research Fellow in the Centre for Health Research at the University of Brighton.
-He leads the Health Promotion Policy and Practice research area, is an Associate Fellow of the British Psychological Society (BPS), a BPS media contact, a Chartered Psychologist as well as a Chartered Scientist.
+Dr Nigel Sherriff is Professor of Public Health and Health Promotion in the school of health sciences at the University of Brighton.
+He leads the publIc health and well-being research and enterprise group.
+He is an Associate Fellow of the British Psychological Society (BPS), a BPS media contact, and a Chartered Psychologist.

 Nigel's research interests are driven strongly by a social justice agenda, along with a desire for research to be collaborative and participatory with demonstrative social impact which ultimately tackles disadvantage.